 2. Review rental rates

 3. Submit space request form at least 45 days before the date you are interested in.
-If you have not received a response within 2 days, please follow up with Erin by calling 609.924.8777.
+If you have not received a response within 2 days, please follow up by calling the Arts Council at 609.924.8777.

 4. Visit the space, if needed